kaopanboonyuen/panboonyuen_professional_website/content/event/about-me/index.md

 ![Teerapong Panboonyuen](panboonyuen_art_toy_03.png)
 ![Teerapong Panboonyuen](panboonyuen_art_toy_05.png) -->

 ### Beyond the Research

-So who am I beyond the algorithms and equations?
+So, who am I beyond the algorithms and equations?

-I’m a tech enthusiast who believes in the power of innovation to make the world better.
-When I’m not experimenting with neural networks, you’ll probably find me out on the track or training for a triathlon.
-Running, marathons, and triathlons keep me grounded—proof that with grit and perseverance, anything is possible.
+I’m a tech enthusiast who believes in the power of innovation to make the world a better place.
+When I’m not deep into neural networks, you’ll likely find me on the track, in the pool, or out cycling—training for my next IRONMAN triathlon.
+Endurance sports like running, marathons, and triathlons keep me grounded.
+For me, they’re a reminder that with grit, discipline, and perseverance, anything is possible.

-I’m also a lifelong learner, constantly curious about the latest trends in AI, technology, and science.
-But learning doesn’t stop at theory—I love sharing knowledge, volunteering, and connecting with communities that inspire growth.
+I’m also a lifelong learner—always curious about the latest trends in AI, technology, and science.
+But learning doesn’t stop at theory.
+I’m passionate about sharing knowledge, volunteering, and engaging with communities that foster growth and inspiration.

 If you’d like to follow along with my journey, check out [My WordPress Blog](https://kaopanboonyuen.wordpress.com/).